multimodalAI/multimodal-ai-hugo-group/content/multimodalai-forum26/about.md

 Welcome to **“The Second Multimodal AI Community Forum”**, an online event.
 This event is scheduled from **13:00 to 18:00 (GMT)** on **Monday, 11th March 2026.**

-The Second Online Multimodal AI Forum brings together **researchers, industry, and policymakers** to explore how multimodal AI can tackle real-world challenges across domains.
-The forum is organised by the **UK Open Multimodal AI Network (UKOMAIN)**, funded by [Engineering and Physical Sciences Research Council (EPSRC)](https://www.ukri.org/councils/epsrc/)

 Registrations will open soon.